-Join Jon Peck for an in-depth discussion in this video Installing Ajenti to monitor your server, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Installing Ajenti to monitor your server, part of Learning Linux for PHP Developers.

 …A command line interface is by far the most efficient way to manage a server.…However, it's not as intuitive, and information…is spread out across many different places.…One solution is Ajenti, an open source…Linux server administration panel with a Web interface.…It's very convenient for a local development server.…For more information and documentation see the project's homepage at ajenti.org.…A word of caution though, with great power comes…great responsibility and Ajenti can be used to perform…administrative tasks with root privileges some of which can…have catastrophic potential consequences like completely breaking the server.…